-- The deadline for submission of the online application and online payment (external link) of the entry fee is October 16, 2015.
+- The deadline for submission of the online application, including payment of the entry fee, is October 16, 2016.

-- Applications to the competition are submitted using the online application form [ENTRIES NOW CLOSED].
+- Applications to the competition are submitted using the online application form [APPLICATION TO BE AVAILABLE BY JULY 1].
 Before beginning application, please be prepared to provide or upload the following: